 Off-highway business use.
-You may be eligible to claim a credit or refund of excise tax on fuel if you use the fuel for off-highway business use.
+A credit or refund may be allowed for the excise tax on fuel used for off-highway business use.

-What is off-highway business use?
-It is any use of fuel in a trade or business or in any income-producing activity other than use in a highway vehicle registered or required to be registered for use on public highways.
-Off-highway business use includes fuels used in the following ways.
+Off-highway business use is any use of fuel in a trade or business or in an income-producing activity other than as a fuel in a highway vehicle registered or required to be registered for use on public highways.
+Off-highway business use includes fuels used in any of the following ways.

-- In stationary engines to operate generators, compressors, and similar equipment. - For cleaning purposes.
+- In stationary machines such as generators, compressors, power saws and similar equipment. - For cleaning purposes.